PLSysSec/rlbox-book/src/chapters/tutorial-install.md

 ```

 Finally, return to the `example` directory, and clone and build our wasm toolchain,
-which includes fork of `wasm2c`, the wasi-sdk (everything you need to compile
+which includes a copy of `wasm2c`, the wasi-sdk (everything you need to compile
 your C to wasm).

 ```bash